Prenups Aren't Just For The Rich And Famous. 6 Reasons To Have A Prenuptial Agreement

 - Substantial Separate Property

 If one or both spouses are bringing substantial property into the marriage, a prenup could be beneficial to retain the separate property character and income from the property.
+This is often a big concern for children of the parties marrying.

 - Higher Income Of One Spouse